 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Renting a place to live gives you the freedom to move when you want, with none of the responsibilities of homeownership.
+Renting gives you the freedom to move when you want, without the responsibilities of homeownership.
 But at some point, most people yearn for their own home.
 Buying a house is a good way to start building financial security.
 As you pay down the mortgage, you build up home equity, which is a valuable financial resource.

-If you frequently find yourself wondering, “Should I buy a house?” you’re not alone.
-Deciding whether to rent or buy a home is a major decision.
+Do you frequently find yourself wondering whether to keep renting or buy a home?
 Here are eight signs that you’re ready to make the switch from renter to homeowner.

 1. Your rent is rising

-Rising rent makes it harder to budget for monthly housing costs and to save for other financial goals.
-When paying rent begins to feel like a bad investment and you want to build equity for the future, it’s time to think about mortgage loans, says Bill Golden, a sales associate with RE/MAX Around Atlanta, who has more than 30 years of real estate experience.
+Rising rent makes it harder to budget for monthly housing costs and save for other financial goals.
+When paying rent begins to feel like a bad investment and you want to build equity for the future, it’s time to think about a mortgage, says Bill Golden, a Realtor with Keller Williams Realty Intown Atlanta.

 2. Your credit score is solid

-Some renters can’t make the leap to homeownership because they can’t qualify for a mortgage.
-Low credit scores are a common reason why.
-A history of late payments or too much debt will hurt your score.
-One sign that you’re ready to buy a home is having a healthier credit score, says Bruce McClary, senior vice president of communications for the National Foundation for Credit Counseling in Washington, D.C.
+Some renters can’t make the leap to homeownership because they don’t qualify for a mortgage.
+Low credit scores are a common reason why: A history of late payments or too much debt will hurt your score.
+One sign that you’re ready to buy a home is having a healthier credit score, says Bruce McClary, a senior vice president at the National Foundation for Credit Counseling in Washington, D.C.

 Although borrowers with a credit score as low as 500 can qualify for some home loans, they will be required to make bigger down payments and pay higher rates.
 A good credit score gets you better interest rates and loan terms.